agormp/phylotreelib/README.md

 This returns a Tree object, which has methods for analysing and manipulating the tree (itself).
 By calling readtree() repeatedly, you can read additional trees from the file.
 The `readtree()` method returns `None` when all trees have been read.

 The `readtrees()` method returns all the trees in the file in the form of a Treeset object.
-Treeset objects contains a list of Tree objects and has methods for rooting and outputting all trees in the collection:
+Treeset objects contains a list of Tree objects and has methods for rooting and outputting all trees in the collection.
+Iterating over a Treeset object returns Tree objects.

 ```
 treeset = treefile.readtrees()
 ```

-It is also possible to retrieve all the trees from an open treefile one at a time by looping over the file:
+It is also possible to retrieve all the trees from an open treefile one at a time by iterating directly over the file (useful for minimizing memory consumptiom when handling files with many trees):

 ```
 for tree in treefile: